 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D3200 and Nikon D5100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the D3200 and the D5100 have been discontinued, but can regularly be found used on eBay.
+Both the D3200 and the D5100 have been discontinued, but can regularly be found used on ebay.
 The D5100 was replaced by the Nikon D5200, while the D3200 was followed by the Nikon D3300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3200 Manual (free pdf) or the online Nikon D5100 Manual.
+Further information on the features and operation of the D3200 and D5100 can be found, respectively, in the Nikon D3200 Manual (free pdf) or the online Nikon D5100 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D3200 and the Nikon D5100?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Nikon D3200:

 - More detail: Offers more megapixels (24.1 vs 16.1MP) with a 22% higher linear resolution.

 - Better jpgs: Has a more modern image processing engine (EXPEED 3 vs EXPEED 2).